jancarloviray/blog/_posts/2017-01-20-harden-and-secure-your-linux-server-ubuntu.md

 ## Disable Password Authentication

-Let's make sure no one can really enter in your server.
-We'll disable logging in by password.
-This means the only way to enter your server is if you have the private key that pairs with the public key you copied in *authorized_keys*
+Let's make sure no one can really enter in your server - except yourself of course!
+Well, technically, only to those who have access to your local computer.
+Here, we will disable logging in by password.
+This means that the only way to enter your server is if you have the private key that pairs with the public key you copied in *authorized_keys*.
+We created that in the previous step.

-It is very important to note that only do this after you have completed the previous step, otherwise you are forever locked out from the server.
+It is very important to note to only do this AFTER you have completed the previous step, otherwise you are forever locked out from the server.

-Let's edit ssh config:
+Let's now edit ssh config:

 `sudo vim /etc/ssh/sshd_config`

 Change the line `# PasswordAuthentication no` to `PasswordAuthentication yes`.
-Notice that it is now "yes" and uncommented.
+Notice that it is now "yes" and is uncommented.

 Reload the SSH daemon: